About Me

 By co-registering and fusing data from these heterogeneous sensors, the platform supports research in cross-domain generalization, multi-view localization, and adaptive modality fusion for various essential downstream tasks in ML.

 Multi-view, multi-modal dataset captured in an industrial environment from 4 Frankenstein units.
-The BEV map shows one unified frame across modalities
+The BEV map shows one unified frame across modalities.

 Multi-modal dataset captured in a wildlife (Rhino) environment.